The Wines of Portugal (Organized by Region)

 Because Portugal’s wine culture developed in relative isolation, many grape varieties do not grow anywhere else in the world.
 If you don’t recognize the grape variety on a Portuguese wine label, it’s a good thing.
 There are over 250 indigenous varieties and a few imports (including Alicante Bouschet) that have adapted well to the Portuguese landscape (i.e., they are delicious).
 To many wine experts, Portugal is the last frontier of wine in Western Europe; there is still so much to be tasted and explored.
 With all the excitement Portugal offers, let’s look at the major wines and regions.

-What to Drink From Portugal
+What To Drink From Portugal

 12x16 Portugal wine map by Wine Folly